-- Stipends for attending staff development opportunities documented with sign-in sheets are submitted to payroll using the standard district stipend form that indicates payment is for grant activity. - Stipends for certification are also prorated and paid on a monthly basis. - Stipends will adhere to the BISD Compensation Plan. - Certification Stipends must be turned in twice a year.
-One to be submitted the first week they return from summer break and the second one, to be submitted on the first week of the Spring Semester.
+- Stipends for staff development's attendance documented with sign-in sheets and are submitted to payroll using the standard district stipend form that indicates payment is for grant activity. - Stipends for certification are also prorated and paid on a monthly basis. - Stipends will adhere to the BISD Compensation Plan. - Stipends will not be paid when CPE hours are being awarded. - Certification, core area, coding and three-year-old program stipend forms are submitted at the end of the year for Principal's clearance. - During the initial month(s) of the new school year stipend forms are reconciled with HR to ensure the appropriate teacher is receiving the correct stipend.